jherde/Predicci-n-de-precios-Airbnb-Madrid/Links to nbviewer.md

-In case it is unable to render the code blocks, click on the following links view them in nbviewer.
+In case the code blocks cannot be rendered, click on the following links view them in nbviewer.